 The GP saw the woman again several days later.
 He told her about the tendon tear and gave her a steroid injection, which the woman said was “excruciating”.

 But crucially he did not mention the cancer link nor did he refer her to a cancer specialist.

-She was told to return in a month if the pain persisted, which she did once in December and again in January before the doctor finally referred her to an orthopaedic surgeon.
+She was told to return in a month if the pain persisted, which she did twice, before the doctor finally referred her to an orthopaedic surgeon.

 The case became the subject of a complaint to the New Zealand Health And Disability Commissioner.